fbngrm/zombie-driver/README.md

 Though, there is a configurable shutdown timeout, which may prevent this.

 ### Configuration
-The configuration of the services, e.g. circuit-breaker rules, and backing services (NSQ, redis) is not at all not production ready.
+The configuration of the services, e.g. circuit-breaker rules, and backing services (NSQ, redis) is not at all production ready.
 The current state should be considered as a prototype to solve the coding challenge.

 ### Instrumentation